stalniy/casl/packages/casl-prisma/README.md

 });
 ```

-That function accepts `PrismaAbility` instance and `action` (defaults to `read`),  returns an object with keys that corresponds to Prisma model names and values being aggregated from permission rules `WhereInput` objects.
+That function accepts `Ability` instance and `action` (defaults to `read`),  returns an object with keys that corresponds to Prisma model names and values being aggregated from permission rules `WhereInput` objects.

 **Important**: in case user doesn't have ability to access any posts, `accessibleBy` throws `ForbiddenError`, so be ready to catch it!